imgrvrj/Datatrained-Practice-Projects/README.md

 # Datatrained-Practice-Projects
 Datatrained Practice Projects
-This is the open repository for the Datascience projects
+\nThis is the open repository for the Datascience projects